 Staff interviews indicate the facility has a sexual abuse incident review team.
-The team consists of the Warden, Assistant Warden, Major, Medical and Mental Health and any other staff deemed appropriate.
+The team consists of the Warden, Assistant Warden, Major, PREA Compliance Manager, Investigators, Medical and Mental Health and any other staff deemed appropriate.
 The sexual abuse incident review team looks for any deficiencies.
-If any are discovered, action would be taken including changing procedures, if appropriate.
+If any are discovered, action would be taken, including changing procedures, if appropriate.
 The review team considers whether the incident or allegation was motivated by race; ethnicity; gender identity; lesbian, gay, bisexual, transgender, or intersex identification, status, or perceived status; gang affiliation; and/or other group dynamics.
-The review team; examines the area in the facility where the incident allegedly occurred to assess whether physical barriers in the area may enable abuse, assess the adequacy of staffing levels in that area during different shifts, and assess whether monitoring technology should be deployed or augmented to supplement supervision by staff.
+The review team; examins the area in the facility where the incident allegedly occurred to assess whether physical barriers in the area may enable abuse, assess the adequacy of staffing levels in that area during different shifts, and assess whether monitoring technology should be deployed or augmented to supplement supervision by staff.

-§115.87 - Data Collection
+Standard 115.87 Data collection

-□ Exceeds Standard (substantially exceeds requirement of standard) oxtimes Meets Standard (substantial compliance; complies in all material ways with the standard for the relevant review period) □ Does Not Meet Standard (requires corrective action) Operating Procedure 038.3 states the DOC shall collect accurate, uniform data for allegation of sexual abuse at facilities under its direct control using a standardized
+- Exceeds Standard (substantially exceeds requirement of standard) - Meets Standard (substantial compliance; complies in all material ways with the standard for the relevant review period) - Does Not Meet Standard (requires corrective action)